codayyy/econ-161/lecture0.md

 > MR(Q) = A - BQ + \frac{\text{d}P}{\text{d}Q}Q
 > ```

+Additionally, because a monopoly involves only one firm, we assume that no other firm can enter in the LR, thus SR = LR for a monopolist.

+> [!NOTE]
+> Recall that for a perfectly competitive firm in the LR, when new firms enter, $P$ decreases until $P = AC$.

 ## Monopoly Illustration

 ![textbook monopoly case](img/Lecture%200%20Foundations%20of%20IO_6.png)

-In addition to $MR = MC$, we can also measure the industry/monopolist profit.
+In addition to the profit-maximizing equality for a monopoly $MR = MC$, we can also measure the industry/monopolist profit.

+> [!NOTE] Since there is only one
+> Since there is only one firm in a monopoly, the industry is comprised of only one firm (i.e., the monopoly).

 It's positive because $P_{m} > AC(Q_{m})$.
 In this case, even with positive profits, there is no entry, so this figure also shows the long-run equilibrium.